 The advantages of this design are many.
 Two fewer gears reduce weight.
 Torque to the wheels during a gear shift (when the ICE is temporarily disengaged with the drive train) gives a much smoother drive experience.
 Regenerative braking (EV style) charges the batteries.
 The weight of the clutch is removed.
 And the shift event itself has the potential to be faster.

 Acknowledging that two EMs do not offer enough of a weight tradeoff for eliminating a clutch, Dan tested the idea of a single EM/ICE hybrid clutchless transmission.
-This concept consisted of two shafts with each four individual gears.
+This concept consisted of two shafts, each with four individual gears.
 These shafts could be powered by either the EM, ICE or both at any given time.
 Gears on either or both of these could engage with four additional gears, resulting in a possible 32 gear ratios.

 To address this last issue, Dan created a simulation to determine whether this concept’s battery would completely deplete.
 He assumed the driving conditions modeled by the Artemis Urban Drive Cycle.
 (This model was developed by 40 European research laboratories studying driving conditions in various scenarios to determine impact on the environment, among other things.)
 He found that if the batteries recharge when the vehicle is stopped in traffic, or when the vehicle is decelerating and regenerative braking, the batteries would never fully deplete.
 Therefore, range would not be an issue with this type of high-performance hybrid transmission.
 However driving performance would not be as smooth as with the first model due to the momentary loss of torque to the wheels during a shift.